holographicSol/communicator/README.md

 Mechanization allows for an infinite amount of things to be done to an infinite amount of things simultanioulsy, specifically and potentially extremely quickly.

+OMEGA DECODER:
+A tactical decoder for responses and incoming bytes.
+(Expensive).

 Aesthetic:
 Aesthetic purely functional.